ImNotDarren/CarPricePrediction/README.md

 ## <a name="link-part-3">Data</a>

-The data I used is scraped from [cars.com](https://www.cars.com).
+The dataset I used is scraped from [cars.com](https://www.cars.com) containing 1193 rows of data.

+Each row will represent one used car that is on sale on cars.com.
-It includes 1193 used car information including year, module, make, price, mileage, color, drivetrain, mpg, fuel type, transmission type, and engine.
+The information includes year, module, make, price, mileage, color, drivetrain, mpg, fuel type, transmission type, and engine.

 ## <a name="link-part-4">Algorithm</a>